LCAD-UFES/Deep-Learning-2017-2/maisonmelotti/README.md

 # datasets

 some datasets can also be downloaded manually from the website.
 Please cite their papers if you use the data.
+Using maps dataset requires add maps on "datasets.sh" file!
+Not all datasets are default!

 facades: http://cmp.felk.cvut.cz/~tylecr1/facade/